alfonso-presa/protractor-testability-plugin/README.md

 # protractor-testability-plugin

-This is a WIP - It's pending for https://github.com/angular/protractor/pull/2104 to be released and some other protractor improvements.
+This is a WIP - It's pending for https://github.com/angular/protractor/pull/2104 to be released.

-Make projects and libraries not built against angularjs work in sync with protractor.
+This plugins enables testing projects and libraries not built against angularjs in sync with protractor.

 ## Installation